VinhPhmCng/basic-programming-article/basic-programming/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An article authored in [PreTeXt](https://pretextbook.org/index.html).
+An article produced with the amazing authoring system [PreTeXt](https://pretextbook.org/index.html).

 Introduces you to fundamentals concepts of programming without going into all the details.